Diet as a risk factor for stroke

 Diets that can raise your stroke risk are generally those that are high in salt, solid fats, sugar and processed foods:

-• Diets high in salt can contribute to high blood pressure, a major risk factor for stroke.
-Salt is found in high amounts in most fast and processed foods, as well as in preserved foods, such as salt-cured meats2.
+• Diets high in salt (sodium chloride) can contribute to high blood pressure, a major risk factor for stroke.
+High levels of salt is found in most fast and processed foods, as well as in preserved foods, such as salt-cured meats2 (Feng 2014).
+Stroke survivors should reduce salt intake to below 2.5 g/day3.
+Salt substitutes can be helpful for reducing the amount of salt we eat, and the American Heart Association (AHA) recommends it for those over 60 years with high blood pressure to reduce stroke risk4.

 What diets lower stroke risk?

-Diets that are high in vegetables and fruits, unsaturated oils such as olive oil, and oily fish are linked to better cardiovascular health6.
+Diets, such as the Mediterranean diet, that are high in vegetables and fruits, unsaturated oils such as olive oil, and oily fish are linked to better cardiovascular health, and should be followed by those at risk of CVD or who have had a stroke3,4,8.

 A healthy diet consists of: